Add to watchlist

 Bibliography TBD

-Comments The course will take place in the second first of the semester, on Thursdays from Oct 31 to Dec 12, in the time span of 2:15 to 6:00 pm.
+Comments The course will take place in the first half of the semester, on Thursdays from Sept 19 to Oct 24, in the time span of 2:15 to 6:00 pm.
 Most of the course (but not all) will be via Zoom.

 IMPORTANT: The first lecture will be at the University (not by Zoom).
 Bring your laptops with you and make sure that you can be online during class (make sure that eduroam wifi works for you).
 Also, you need root access (an admin account) because we will install a bit of software together.